How to Use LinkedIn Endorsements to Boost Your Career

 There's also no downside to endorsing since it's not a significant part of someone's profile.
 Endorsing other people in your field isn't giving your "competition" a comparative advantage.
 Your endorsement won't make or break their profile, and theirs won't make or break yours.
 It's just a good gesture and feeds into an endorsement-heavy culture, which you should aim for.

-You should also make sure to thank people for endorsing you.
+You should also make sure to thank the people who endorse you.
 Something as simple as a quick and easy "thank you" can do wonders for you socially.
 It's also common practice to "thank" an endorsement with a reciprocal endorsement.
 If you receive an endorsement and think the other person deserves it, you could endorse them back in addition to thanking them with a message.

 Curious?
 Learn How to Grow Your Business!